foundry-vtt-community/wiki.js/development/api.md

 ### [Flags](/en/development/api/flags)
-Everything you need to know about the data architecture of Foundry VTT Core (aka Documents).
+Everything you need to know about using Flags to store arbitrary data on Documents.

 #### Topics
 - Location on the Schema